-218. Concealing the birth of a child
+218. Concealing birth of child

-Any person who, when a woman is delivered of a child, endeavours, by any secret disposition of the dead body of the child, to conceal the birth, whether the child died before, at or after its birth, is guilty of an offence.
+Any person who, when a woman is delivered of a child endeavours by any secret disposition of the dead body of the child, to conceal the birth, whether the child died before, at or after its birth, is guilty of an offence.